-- 1. Submit a new current application online and the non-refundable \$100 reactivation fee, which is only applicable for the annual application cycle in which it is submitted. - Submit updated official transcripts from any regionally accredited higher education institutions attended since the original application was submitted. - Submit an updated professional resume. - 4.
-Submit a new ADU NAP Practice Survey form, reflecting current practice. - 5.
-Submit a new ADU MSNA Graduate Questionnaire form. - 6.
+- 1. Submit an application online with a non-refundable \$50 reactivation fee. - 2.
+Present updated official transcripts from any accredited institutions attended since the original application was submitted. - 3.
+Provide an updated resume. - 4.
 Provide three new recommendations using ADU Recommendation Forms.
 One recommendation must be from a licensed CRNA that the applicant has shadowed.
-Recommendations from friends or family members are not accepted.
-Completed recommendation from should be submitted directly from the individual providing the recommendation and not from the applicant.
-(Recommendation forms are only effective for the annual application cycle in which they are submitted.
-Re-applicants must submit new, current reference letters.)
+Recommendations from friends or family members are not accepted. - 5.
+Provide an updated practice survey. - 6.
+Provide an updated MSNA Graduate Questionnaire.